 The 803 area code generally covers the west central portion of the state serving communities such as Aiken, Allendale, Chester, Columbia, Lancaster, Orangeburg and Sumter.
 The new 839 area code will serve the same geographic area currently served by the existing 803 area code.

-Beginning May 26, 2020, new telephone lines or services may be assigned numbers using the new 839 area code.
+Beginning May 26, 2020, new telephone lines or services may be assigned numbers with the new 839 area code.
+Callers must use the new dialing procedure for local calls in the new 839 area code.